Introducing Tummy Time to Baby

 -

 Get in on the tummy time action.
 If your little one isn’t happy about exercising alone, you can join the activity.
-“Lay down there with your baby,” McKenna suggests.
+“Lay down there with baby,” McKenna suggests.
 “Move their hands around, have them feel new things, read to them or put down different-colored blankets—something to keep it interesting for baby.”
-You can also enlist a sibling to help entertain baby.
+You can also enlist a sibling to entertain baby.
+This worked for The Bump community member nfrtny: “My son didn’t like tummy time very much either, so when I noticed him getting frustrated I would just lay on the floor with him, talk to him, smile at him, sing to him, etc., just to keep him occupied, and he’s really happy after that!”

 -

 Use your body.
-Tummy time on the floor might not be your baby’s thing for a while.
+Tummy time on the floor might not be baby’s thing for a while.
 If this is the case, you can use your own body as baby’s personal tummy time mat.
 Place baby across your lap, belly down.
 Use your hand to rub their back or offer gentle, rhythmic pats.
 You can also try laying down on your back and placing baby tummy down on your belly.
+“I’ve found that our son hates tummy time on the floor, but he doesn’t resist as much if we put him on our bed.
+(I move our big fluffy comforter and put a thin fuzzy blanket down on it.)
+He’s much more content there,” shares The Bump community member meep13.
+“He’s not rolling or anything, so I don’t worry too much now but once he starts rolling we’ll have to find something different.”
+Of course, regardless of baby’s mobility, it’s important to stay with baby while they’re on an elevated surface.

 -

 What if baby still hates tummy time?
-Don’t stress—and don’t give up, Woods advises.
-“Like many things with children, it’s okay to step back, take a break and come back to tummy time,” he says.
+Don’t stress—and don’t give up.
+“Like many things with children, it’s okay to step back, take a break and come back to tummy time,” advises Woods.
 “Take a couple of days or a week off, and try again later.
 You’ll likely see success after you take a breather.”
 Also consider shortening sessions and spacing tummy time out throughout the day to make the task a little more bearable for baby.
-A little here and there all add up.
-“As long as they are doing some [tummy time], it will have some benefit,” McKenna points out.
+A little here and there will all add up.
+“As long as they’re doing some [tummy time], it’ll have some benefit,” McKenna points out.

 Incorporating tummy time into your daily routine with baby might feel daunting at first—especially if they fight the activity.
 Don’t put too much pressure on yourself or your little one right away.
 Gradually, they’ll get used to this position, and you’ll find a few creative ways to squeeze in some practice.